-Born in 1900 Parker grew up in Brooklyn idolizing the Dodgers and was a good enough ballplayer to be able to advance part way through the minor leagues.
+Born in the early part of the 1900s Parker grew up in Brooklyn idolizing the Dodgers and was a good enough ballplayer to be able to advance part way through the minor leagues.
 After his dream of playing in Ebbetts Field died he became a cop for a while before going out on his own.
-Finally after many years of living alone after an mysterious unspoken injury put him into a wheelchair he becomes friends with a man 75 years his junior.
+Finally after many years of living alone after an mysterious unspoken injury put him into a wheelchair he becomes friends with a young writer 75 years his junior who helps him turn his memories into books.
 Their collaborations give him the chance to set the record straight on what really happened all those years ago.

 Eye Of The Hurricane